semoog/quiz/README.md

 Take the bottom half of `questionListWrapperView.html` starting at the div with the ng-repeat and move it out of that file into the the new partial view we created.

+In `questionListWrapperView.html` where we just removed code place the directive you just made.

+_Reminder: Don't forget to reference your directive js file in the index.html_

 If you test it now it should work exactly as it did before.
 We didn't change anything, but we did move some things.
 This will come in handy because we're going to re-use this question list on another screen once we can save our results.

 ####

 __More in-depth__

-My directive is called `question-list` inside of `questionListDirective.js` and it returns an object with a single property : `templateUrl` with a value pointing to the `quizListView.html`.
+My directive is called `questionList` inside of `questionListDirective.js` and it returns an object with a single property : `templateUrl` with a value pointing to the `quizListView.html`.

 That quiz list view has the ng-repeat block that used to be found in the quizListWrapper.

-My quiz list wrapper has some buttons to check answers, reset, etc and a directive to handle the actual list of questions.
+My quiz list wrapper has some buttons to check answers, reset, etc and a directive to handle the actual list of questions, and the new directive we made `<question-list></question-list>`

 ####
+__quizListWrapperView.html__
 ```
-quizListWrapperView.html

 <div>
 	<div ng-if="saving">
 		<div ng-include="'components/quiz/partials/saveQuizPrompt.html'"></div>